Passive Welding Helmet

 - Just as the arc is detected by means of the helmet sensor, the auto-darkening welding helmet gradually darkens to a shade ranging between 8 and 13.
 Therefore, your eyes automatically remain protected and you are not required to lift the helmet manually or lower it every time while inspecting work.

-- These welding helmets either come battery-powered or in a combination of solar energy and battery.
+- These auto darkening welding helmets either come battery-powered or in a combination of solar energy and battery.
 The majority of people engaged in welding jobs today prefer wearing auto-darkening helmets for more convenience and safety.